nasaer0923/starter-academic/content/publication/a-bayesian-based-approach-for-public-sentiment-modeling/index.md

   sentiment probabilities with an application-based measure.
 A case study on Hurricane Harvey is provided to demonstrate the feasibility and applicability of the proposed approach.
-The developed approach also has the potential for modeling all types of probability-based measures.
+The developed approach also has the potential for modeling all types of probability-based measures."
 slides: ""
 url_pdf: ""
 publication_types: